Table of contents

 If you're using stored variables, you already have the data in Stonly and can move on to reading about adding them to a guide.

-Otherwise, first see how to define variables locally.
+Otherwise, first see how to define variables locally or through server calls.